ndenStanford/ml-mesh/projects/keywords/serve/README.md

 ```

 Note: Make sure you have
-- installed the `tracking` library, and
+- installed the `tracking` library by running `make libs.install/tracking`, and
 -  exported the `NEPTUNE_API_TOKEN` environment variable before.

 This will download all model artifacts for the specified model version `KEYWORDS-COMPILED-88` to